Microchip numbers needed in pet sale advertisements

 The valid source number, together with the microchip number of each animal, must be displayed on all advertisements.

-Do I have to display my valid source number if I am advertising the animal as ‘free to a good home’ or for giveaway?
+Displaying my a valid source number if advertising the animal as ‘free to a good home’ or for giveaway

 Yes.
 The provisions to include your valid source number in advertisements applies for both sale or giving away.